-A little while ago, my husband finally got his cholesterol checked out.
-Every since I’ve know him, he’s said that he needs to get it check, because Indians always have high cholesterol.
+A while ago, my husband finally got his cholesterol checked out.
+Every since I’ve know him, he’s said that he needs to get it checked, because Indians always have high cholesterol.

 Sure enough, the numbers came high.
 Rather excessively so.